 - Anti-Villain: Up there with N in terms of being sympathetic.

-- Blow You Away: His Sigilyph.
+- Blow You Away: His Sigilyph, a partial Flying-type.

-- Dishing Out Dirt: His Golurk.
+- Dishing Out Dirt: His Golurk, a partial Ground-type.

-- Death Seeker: Heavily implied, which is stunning given it is a Pokemon game.
+- Death Seeker: Heavily implied, which is stunning given it is a Pokémon game.

 - Earn Your Happy Ending: It takes 3,000 years of Walking the Earth before he finally redeems himself and reunites with his Floette.